themejuice/tj/README.md

     - cmd3 "%arg4%"
 ```

+To clarify a little bit more, we could run `tj dev build`, and since our `dev` command contains `%args%`, that will in turn run the command `grunt build`; if we can `tj dev some other task`, that would be interpreted and run as `grunt some other task`.

-You can specify an unlimited number of commands with an unlimited number of arguments; however, you should be careful with how this is used.
+You can specify an unlimited number of commands with an unlimited number of arguments within your `Juicefile`; however, you should be careful with how this is used.
 Don't go including `sudo rm -rf %arg1%` in a command, while passing `/` as an argument.
 Keep it simple.
 These are meant to make your life easier by helping you manage build tools, not to do fancy scripting.

 ### Does `tj` support subdomain multi-sites?
 If you're able to use [Landrush](https://github.com/phinze/landrush) for your DNS, then yes.
 All subdomains will resolve to their parent domain.
 Landrush comes pre-installed when you create your first project with `tj`.
 Having said that, unfortunately, if you're on Windows you'll might have to manually add the subdomains to your `/etc/hosts` file due to Landrush not being fully supported yet.
 If you have the Windows chops, head over there and contribute to Landrush by squashing that bug.
 I'm sure he would appreciate it!